jwplayer/jwplatform-docs/docs/building_your_site/recommended_feeds_widgets.md

 ###Populate your Feed

-The `/js/feeds_harness.js` file dynamically populates the content for `<div id="feed">`.
+The `js/feeds_harness.js` file dynamically populates the content for `<div id="feed">`.

-Replace the link associated with `var FEED_URL` with a feed URL from your dashboard to specify the content being pulled in to the widget.
-See the [Platform API Reference](developer.jwplayer.com/jw-platform/reference/v1/urls/feed.html) for more information on the `/feed.rss` endpoint.
+Look for `var FEED_URL` and replace the feed_id in the URL with a feed_id from your dashboard.
+This specifies the content being pulled in to the widget.

     var FEED_URL = '//content.jwplatform.com/feed.rss?feed_id=Xw0oaD4q&related_video=';

+!!!
+JOSIE: INSERT dashboard screenshot
+!!!

+See the [Platform API Reference](developer.jwplayer.com/jw-platform/reference/v1/urls/feed.html) for more information on using the `feed.rss` endpoint programmatically.

 ###Setup your Player

-Configure the content that plays on page load by setting up the player with a `mediaid` and corresponding `file` and `image` from your content library.
+Configure the anchor video (the content that plays first on page load) by setting up the player with a `mediaid` and corresponding `file` and `image` from your content library.
 The setup function uses playerdiv and tilediv as variables for player and feed.

     function setup(playerdiv,tilediv) {
        var mediaid  = "uNXCVIsW";